PayString/paystring-documentation/docs/getting-started.md

 sidebar_label: Getting Started
 ---

 PayID is a simple, web-based protocol designed to make it as easy to send someone money as it is to send them an email.
-This guide walks you though:
+This guide walks you through:

 - [Run a PayID Server Locally](#run-a-payid-server-locally)
 - [Create a PayID](#create-a-payid)